qubit99/LimeCache/README.md

 # LimeCache

-An attempt for implementing partial Guava cache in C++
+An concurrent expiring hashmap in Java